dslab-uniud/Database-indoor/README.md

 <img src="https://user-images.githubusercontent.com/11720495/167114573-43821183-cbf9-47da-a196-970795fa8fbf.png" alt="Strong entity set notation" />
 </p>

-The folliwing figure reports the case of a weak entity set, named _Song_, that has the attribute _Title_ as its partial identifier.
+The following figure reports the case of a weak entity set, named _Song_, that has the attribute _Title_ as its partial identifier.
 Its identifying relationship is _Belongs to_, thus, the title of a song is unique within a given album.
 The entity set _Album_ has _Name_ as its primary key.
 Each album contains one or more songs, and a song belongs to one and only one album (the constraint `1:1` is assumed by default by our notation, and thus has been omitted on the _Song_ side of the relationship).

 <p align="center">
 <img src="https://user-images.githubusercontent.com/11720495/167114364-410bc3cb-febd-4525-862b-20d69ee77e41.png" alt="Weak entity set notation" />